 Troley stabbed the stiletto into the Marble Plains.

-Painfull light shone from the place where the dagger entered the Plains.
-Troley and Simov seemed to be haloed in the light, which pierced the shadows of the knife but didn’t dispell them.
+Painful light shone from the place where the dagger entered the Plains.
+Troley and Simov seemed to be haloed in the light, which pierced the shadows of the knife but didn’t dispel them.

 Troley seemed to be struggling painfully with the knife, and Simov now also gripped it.
 The turmoil increased, and Treb and Hub walked slowly into the light, and they felt it cleansing the poison from their bones.